Estimators

 z = simulator(θ)

-# Grid-based optimization and sampling
+# Grid-based evaluation and sampling

-logratio(estimator, z, θ_grid = θ_grid) # log of likelihood-to-evidence ratios
+logratio(estimator, z; grid = grid) # log of likelihood-to-evidence ratios

-sampleposterior(estimator, z; θ_grid = θ_grid) # posterior sampleBayes estimators
+sampleposterior(estimator, z; grid = grid) # posterior sampleBayes estimators

 Neural Bayes estimators are implemented as subtypes of BayesEstimator.
 The general-purpose PointEstimator supports user-defined loss functions (see Loss functions).
 The types IntervalEstimator and its generalisation QuantileEstimator are designed for posterior quantile estimation based on user-specified probability levels, automatically configuring the quantile loss and enforcing non-crossing constraints.